makhomed/automon/README.rst

 ``daemon`` mode useful for running ``automon`` as systemd service.
 In this mode ``automon`` will be run forever with ``delay`` seconds delay between two scans of hosts defined in configuration.
 ``once`` mode is useful for running ``automon`` from cron.
 In ``once`` mode ``automon`` run once and exit.
-``debug`` mode useful for debug, in this mode no alerts will be send and no logscan state will be saved.
+``debug`` mode useful for debug, in this mode no alerts will be send and no logscan state will be readed or saved.
 In ``debug`` mode alert will be printed to stdout and ``automon`` will exit.
 In ``daemon`` and ``once`` modes alerts will be send to system administrator via alert program.